ropnop/xxetimes/README.md

 ## Future plans
+The code is pretty hacky but is intended to serve as a PoC for now.
+I'd like to clean it up and make it more stable eventually.

 - [ ] Support history and "up arrow" completion
 - [ ] Save files locally once they're retrieved
 - [ ] Support other OOB methods like FTP